AckerlyXu/heima/articles/storage/common/storage-powershell-guide-full.md

     ```

 ### How to list all Azure storage accounts in a subscription
 Each Azure subscription can have up to 100 storage accounts.
-For the most up-to-date information on limits, see [Azure Subscription and Service Limits, Quotas, and Constraints](../../azure-subscription-service-limits.md).

 Run the following cmdlet to find out the name and status of the storage accounts in the current subscription: